-What are the types of control modes used to control process?
+What are the types of control modes used to control the process?

 There are many types of control strategy and the type of process control is selected according to the process.
-So a control strategy is selected which suites the process.
+So a control strategy is selected that suites the process.

 - ON-OFF control

 - Cascade control

 - Adaptive control